Fayum (fossil deposit): Mammals

-In addition to the Afrotheria with the manatees, sea-dwelling mammals also evolved within the Laurasiatheria with the whales.
-They are very abundant in the Fayum with some complete skeletons.
-Occasional remains already occur in the Mokattam group, whales are very frequently found in the Gehannam and Birket-Qarun formations, but their proportion declines again in the Qasr-el-Sagha formation.
+In addition to the Afrotheria, with the manatees, sea-dwelling mammals also evolved within the Laurasiatheria with the whales.
+They are very abundant in the Fayum, with some complete skeletons.
+Occasional remains already occur in the Mokattam group: whales are very frequently found in the Gehannam and Birket-Qarun formations, but their proportion declines again in the Qasr-el-Sagha formation.
 A good 500 skeletons are known from the Wadi el-Hitan alone, allowing the size and individual development of the animals to be studied.
 Further finds came to light in the outcrops to the north and south of Lake Qarun.
 The forms described so far from the Fayum region belong to an original group of whales known as Archaeoceti.
-These differ from modern whales in having a complete set of teeth, teeth with numerous small cusps, less specialized flipper and hind legs on which the feet and toes were still developed.
+These differ from modern whales in that they have a complete set of teeth, teeth with numerous small cusps, and less specialized flipper and hind legs, on which the feet and toes were still developed.
 Fayum fossils were the first to provide evidence of fully developed hind limbs.
 In accordance with today's whales, the lumbar spine was already extremely elongated.
 The oldest finds come from the Midawara Formation in Wadi el-Rayyan.
 This can be seen, among other things, in the hind limbs of Rayanistes, a member of the Remingtonocetidae.
 These very primitive cetaceans are so far largely documented from the Indian subcontinent.
 The rock unit also contained a partial skeleton of Phiomicetus, which in turn can be assigned to the Protocetidae, another very original cetacean family group.
 It also includes Aegicetus, which so far has two individuals from the Gehannam Formation of Wadi el-Hitan.
 Weighing just under 900 kg, the animals still had relatively equally large hands and feet.
 As a result, they moved less undulating in the water, but used their limbs even more for propulsion.
 In addition, the tail vertebrae were less flattened, so that possibly no fluke had yet been developed.
 Aegicetus also had a fully developed sternum, in contrast to later whales.'
-The other whales from the Fayum area belong to the Basilosauridae, the best known and most common representatives here are Basilosaurus, an 18 m long giant, and the up to 5 m long Dorudon.
+The other whales from the Fayum area belong to the Basilosauridae: the best known and most common representatives here are Basilosaurus, an 18 m long giant, and Dorudon, which grew up to 5 m long.
 Based on stomach remains of Basilosaurus from the Wadi el-Hitan, it could be shown that the giant toothed whale hunted its smaller relative Dorudon and probably preferred to prey on its offspring.
-The extinct bony fish "Pycnodus" was also identified as a prey animal.
-This took Basilosaurus, whose estimated weight was 5.8 to 6.5 tons, probably occupied the position of an apex predator in the seas of the late Eocene.
+The extinct bony fish Pycnodus was also identified as a prey animal.
+This took Basilosaurus, whose estimated weight was 5.8 to 6.5 t, and probably occupied the position of an apex predator in the seas of the late Eocene.
 Dorudon, on the other hand, probably fed mainly on fish and used the then shallow sea waters to give birth to its offspring, as individual finds of young animals suggest.
-It had a weight of around 1.1 to 2.2 tons, a small brain weighing only 980 grams and was not yet capable of echolocation due to the structure of its skull.
+It had a weight of around 1.1 to 2.2 t, a small brain weighing only 980 g and was not yet capable of echolocation due to the structure of its skull.
 Ancalecetus was about the same size as Dorudon, but had a differently configured front leg.
 Saghacetus is quite small with a body length of 3 m and a presumed weight of 350 kg and occurs mainly in the Qasr-el-Sagha formation.
-Even shorter was Tutcetus, which with a length of 2.5 m and an estimated weight of 187 kg represents one of the smallest representatives of the Basilosauridae.
+Even shorter was Tutcetus which, with a length of 2.5 m and an estimated weight of 187 kg, represents one of the smallest representatives of the Basilosauridae.
 A partial skeleton from the Wadi el-Rayyan refers to the form.
 Stromerius and Masracetus appear rather rarely; individual teeth and parts of the body skeleton of the latter were found in the Gehannam Formation north of Lake Qarun.
 The closest relatives of the whales are found in the even-toed ungulates, of which only representatives of the Anthracotheriidae are documented in the Fayum, which are in the evolutionary line to the hippopotamuses.
-The outwardly pig-like animals were probably also adapted to a semi-aquatic life due to their physique.
-While there are only a few finds of Qatraniodon and Nabotherium each, the fossil material of Bothriogenys consists of more than 2,000 tooth and bone elements as well as individual complete skulls of animals of all ages.
+The outwardly pig-like animals were probably also adapted to a semi-aquatic life, due to their physique.
+While there are only a few finds of Qatraniodon and Nabotherium each, the fossil material of Bothriogenys consists of more than 2,000 tooth and bone elements, as well as individual complete skulls of animals of all ages.